What you'll learn

 Our index.js file already handles importing the toolbox and using it in Blockly.

-If the server is already running, you can refresh the page to see your changes.
-Otherwise, run npm run start to start the server.
-You should see the new blocks in the toolbox, like this:
+If the server is already running, refresh the page to see changes.
+Otherwise, run npm start to start the server.
+New blocks should now exist in the toolbox, like this:

-Screenshot of toolbox showing our added blocks, including the new member and object blocks, plus the built-in number, text, boolean, null, and list blocks.
+Screenshot of toolbox showing the added blocks, including the new member and object blocks, plus the built-in number, text, boolean, null, and list blocks.

 The app is still trying to generate and run JavaScript for the workspace, instead of JSON.
 We will change that soon.

-A language generator defines basic properties of your language, such as how indentation works.
-Block generators define how individual blocks are turned into code, and must be defined for every block you use.
+A language generator defines the basic properties of a language, such as how indentation works.
+Block generators define how individual blocks are turned into code, and must be defined for every block used.

 A language generator has a single entry point: workspaceToCode.
 This function takes in a workspace and:

-The first step is to define and call your language generator.
+The first step is to define and call the custom language generator.

 A custom language generator is simply an instance of Blockly.Generator.
 Create a new file src/generators/json.js.
-In it, import Blockly, call the Blockly.Generator constructor, passing in your generator's name, and store the result.
+In it, import Blockly and call the Blockly.Generator constructor, passing in the generator's name and storing the result.

 import * as Blockly from 'blockly';